engineering-collaboration/book/docs/book/anatomy-of-a-software-company/autonomous-team-structure.md

 # Autonomous team structure

-Before getting into the structure of teams, let's have a brief excursion into anthropology.
+Before delving into the structure of teams, let's have a brief excursion into anthropology.
 What is the suggested cognitive limit to the number of people with whom one can maintain stable social relationships?

 ## Team size

 A number was first proposed in the 1990s by British anthropologist Robin Dunbar.
 Based on the behavior of primates, Dunbar proposed that humans can comfortably maintain 150 active contacts.
-A further break down 50 meaningful trust, 15 people with whom we share a strong trust, and 5 people with whom we have a deep trust.
+Delving deeper, we are capable of 50 meaningful relationships, 15 people with whom we share a strong relationship, and 5 people whom we deeply trust.

 Naturally, these numbers are not absolute.
 Using these numbers as a reference point the overall industry recommendation is to have a team sized between 3 people as a minimum and 9 people as a maximum.
 Amazon famously put it as "A team should be fed with 2 pizzas" - which may work in the US, but I guarantee that we will starve our European employees.